TSChallenges/npci-blockchain-assignment-2-srisaim249/README.md

    * Use the **withdraw** function to withdraw Ether.
    * Use the **calculateInterest** function to calculate interest.
    * Test **owner-specific** functions (set interest rate and withdraw all funds).
+6. Once tested, submit your answers by committing the changes in Codespaces.
+You can commit changes using the terminal or the built-in commit button

 ## Testing Steps in Remix IDE